prcore/docs/content/advanced-usage/download-datasets/_index.md

 weight: 20
 ---

-Based on the uploaded file, PrCore will generate datasets for training, testing, and simulation.
-After the project has been created or pre-processed, these datasets can be downloaded by the user.
+PrCore generates datasets for training, testing, and simulation based on the uploaded file.
+Once the project has been created or pre-processed, the user can download these datasets.
+These datasets can also help developers to comprehend the datasets at different stages.

 ## Original Dataset